On the Limiting Vacillating Tableaux for Integer Sequences: Introduction

-The objective of this paper is to study the vacillating tableaux defined by the map $DI_n^k$ for integer sequences, and it is more convenient to use the simplified notion to describe our result.
-For a fixed integer sequence $\bsy{i}\in [n]^k$, one observes that $P^k_{m, \lambda}(\bsy{i})$ can be different from $P^k_{m+1,\lambda} (\bsy{i})$, even if one considers the corresponding simplified vacillating tableaux.
-However, we show in Section~\ref{sec:2} that when $m$ is sufficiently large, the simplified vacillating tableaux $(P^k_{m, \lambda}(\bsy{i}))^*$ become stable, which is denoted by $P^*(\bsy{i})$ and is called the limiting vacillating tableau of $\bsy{i}$.
+Given their versatility in algebra and combinatorics, it is crucial to understand the properties of vacillating tableaux and their relationships with other mathematical objects.
+The objective of this short paper is to study the vacillating tableaux defined by the map $DI_n^k$ for integer sequences, and it is more convenient to use the simplified notion to describe our result.
+For a fixed integer sequence $\bsy{i}\in [n]^k$, one observes that $P^k_{m}(\bsy{i})$ can be different from $P^k_{m+1} (\bsy{i})$, even if one considers the corresponding simplified version.
+However, we show in Section~\ref{sec:2} that when $m$ is sufficiently large, the simplified vacillating tableaux $(P^k_{m}(\bsy{i}))^*$ become stable, which is denoted by $P^*(\bsy{i})$ and is called the limiting vacillating tableau of $\bsy{i}$.
 We will give a characterization of the set of limiting vacillating tableaux.
 In Section~\ref{sec:3}, we enumerate the number of limiting vacillating tableaux of length $2k$.
 First, we express this number as a sum of Stirling numbers of the second kind and the number of involutions in the symmetric group, and then we prove that this coincides with the sequence \href{https://oeis.org/A004211}{A004211} in OEIS \cite{OEIS}, which counts certain bi-colored set partitions.